What is SCITT?

 - Drive and ambition to become an outstanding teacher and a future leader

 - Reflective on your practice, with the ability to take and act upon advice

 I am an overseas international applicant, can I apply to your programme?

 This depends on your origin country as different rules apply for citizens of countries within the EEA or Switzerland and citizens from the rest of the world.
 These rules do not apply to Irish citizens.

 More information regarding the requirements for overseas applicants can be found here: Overseas graduates | Get Into Teaching (education.gov.uk).
 Please contact us should you have further questions regarding eligibility to apply.

 I have more questions, where can I find out more?

-We host information events across the county where you can find out more about teaching training and our programme, please check the SCITT events page for regular updates.
+We host information events across the county and online where you can find out more about teaching training and our programme, please check the SCITT events page for regular updates.